An analysis of employee benefit provision in the UK

 The employer usually gets corporation tax relief on premiums and benefits are normally paid to the employee via the employer’s standard payroll system on a monthly basis.
 The employee pays income tax and National Insurance contributions in the normal way.
 Generally, premiums are not treated as a P11D benefit for employees.

-SwissRe data shows that over 17,000 policies cover 2.2 million people for annual income protection benefits totalling £71 billion.
-This represents 7% of the working UK population.
+SwissRe's 2018 data shows that nearly 17,500 policies cover 2.4 million people for annual income protection benefits totalling £86 billion.

-According to GRiD’s claims data survey 2017, the group risk industry paid out nearly £360 million in annual income protection benefits to a total of around 15,000 families during 2016.
+According to GRiD’s claims data survey 2018, the group risk industry paid out over £466 million in annual income protection benefits to a total of around 15,300 families during 2017.
 The average claim was about £25,000 pa and the main causes for claim were cancer and mental illness.

 As well as the claims paid, in a significant number of cases each year people are helped return to work before a claim becomes payable, often with the support of the insurer, the employer or both.
 GRiD’s claims data survey 2017 found that nearly 2300 people were able to go back to work during 2016 because their insurer supported a return to work with some sort of active early intervention before that person was eligible for a monetary payment – over one quarter of all claims submitted.
 This clearly demonstrates the effectiveness of early intervention, the value that insurers add beyond the pure payment of claims, and the positive outcomes that can be achieved when all parties work together.
 Over half of those who benefitted from an active early intervention had help to overcome mental illness.
 This figure doesn’t include those additional cases where people who had been claiming, then returned to work.